HuantWang/PROM/AE.md

 The following step-by-step instructions are provided for using a Docker Image running on a local host.

-*Disclaimer: Note that during our testing, we found that the underlying device (CPU and GPU model) can affect the performance of the evaluation.
+*Disclaimer: Note that during our testing, we found that **the underlying devices (CPU and GPU model) can influence the performance of the evaluation**.
 If your CPU or GPU differs from the setup described in our paper, the experimental results may be impacted.
 Alternatively, you can use our [online notebook](http://34.66.10.35:8099/tree/examples/tutorial)